 The best homemade scalloped potatoes with garlic and rosemary.
-Creamy and cheesy with a crispy Parmesan topping, this recipe is easy and impressive!
+Creamy and cheesy with a crispy Parmesan topping, this recipe is quick, easy, impressive!

 1 1/2poundssmall Yukon gold potatoes— scrubbed with peels on*